Dynamical arrest in active nematic turbulence: Introduction

 Active fluids are driven internally by their own components---be they molecular motors, cells, or synthetic colloidal particles.
 This internal driving produces spontaneous flows, which often exhibit spatio-temporal chaos at high activity \cite{Alert2022b}.
-Chaotic flows have been observed in a variety of systems, such as bacterial suspensions \cite{Dombrowski2004,Cisneros2007,Ishikawa2011,Wensink2012,Dunkel2013,Patteson2018,Li2019,Peng2021,Liu2021c,Wei2023}, sperm \cite{Creppy2015}, mixtures of cytoskeletal components \cite{Sanchez2012,Henkin2014,Guillamat2017,Ellis2018,Kumar2018,Lemma2019,Martinez-Prat2019,Tan2019,Duclos2020,Martinez-Prat2021}, cell monolayers \cite{Doostmohammadi2015,Yang2016a,Blanch-Mercader2018,Lin2021,Li2022f}, and artificial self-propelled particles \cite{Nishiguchi2015,Kokot2017,Karani2019,Bourgoin2020}.
+Chaotic flows have been observed in a variety of systems, such as bacterial suspensions \cite{Dombrowski2004,Cisneros2007,Ishikawa2011,Wensink2012,Dunkel2013,Patteson2018,Li2019,Peng2021,Liu2021c,Wei2024}, sperm \cite{Creppy2015}, mixtures of cytoskeletal components \cite{Sanchez2012,Henkin2014,Guillamat2017,Ellis2018,Kumar2018,Lemma2019,Martinez-Prat2019,Tan2019,Duclos2020,Martinez-Prat2021}, cell monolayers \cite{Doostmohammadi2015,Yang2016a,Blanch-Mercader2018,Lin2021,Li2022f}, and artificial self-propelled particles \cite{Nishiguchi2015,Kokot2017,Karani2019,Bourgoin2020}.
 Although all these systems operate at low Reynolds number, for which inertia is negligible, the flows are reminiscent of classic inertial turbulence.
 Hence, active chaotic flows are generically referred to as active turbulence \cite{Alert2022b}.

 Active turbulence encompasses systems with different symmetries, including polar or nematic orientational order, each exhibiting unique statistical properties \cite{Alert2022b}.
 Recent work showed that the velocity power spectrum of active nematic turbulence features scaling laws with universal exponents independent of the material properties of the fluid such as its viscosity and activity \cite{Giomi2015,Alert2020a,Martinez-Prat2021}.
-Whereas most experiments and simulations prominently feature topological defects \cite{Doostmohammadi2018}, turbulence with the same universal exponents was also found for strongly-ordered nematics in the absence of defects \cite{Alert2020a}.
+In particular, the $q^{-1}$ scaling of the velocity power spectrum at small wavenumbers $q$ was shown to be highly robust in simulations, provided the Reynolds number remains low \cite{rorai2022coexistence}.
+Whereas the $-1$ exponent was first predicted for defect-laden dynamics \cite{Giomi2015}, turbulence with the same universal exponent was also found for strongly-ordered nematics in the absence of defects \cite{Alert2020a}.
 However, how the material properties and the presence or absence of defects affect other, non-universal features of the flow field remains unclear.

 Here, we show that defect-free active nematic turbulence exhibits arrested patterns not seen in the presence of defects.
 We reveal these patterns by studying the effect of the flow-alignment parameter $\nu$, which characterizes the tendency of liquid crystals to reorient under shear.
 As expected, we find that the scaling exponent of the velocity power spectrum is unaffected when varying $\nu$, confirming its universal character \cite{Alert2020a,Alert2022b}.
 Despite keeping the same scaling, we find that flow-alignment strongly affects both the strength and the spatiotemporal structure of the flows.